sonata-project/twig-extensions/docs/reference/installation.rst

 Installation
 ============

-The easiest way to install ``SonataCoreBundle`` is to require it with Composer:
+The easiest way to install ``twig-extensions`` is to require it with Composer:

 .. code-block:: bash